 The CBU Pipe Band consists of musicians who are youth and adults from numerous communities who are interested in sharing their talents and promoting piping in Cape Breton.
 Cape Breton University is very proud that the Pipe Band was recognized for their hard work when awarded North American champion status in 2019.

-The Beaton Institute is a genealogical gem in the heart of Cape Breton University.
-It’s doors and extensive archives is accessible on campus and online for any interested student, hobbyist or just the very curious.
-The Beaton Institute archives contains over 3,000 textual collections, 300,000 photographs, 5,000 audio and video tapes, 1,000 maps, several dozen newspapers, as well as thousands of rare, antiquarian, local, and out-of-print publications.
+The Beaton Institute is a research gem in the heart of Cape Breton University.
+The archive is accessible on campus and online for any interested student, faculty member, community researcher, or visiting scholar.
+The Beaton Institute Archives contains over 4000 textual collections, 500,000 photographs, 10,000 audio and video tapes, 3500 maps, several dozen newspapers, as well as thousands of rare, local, and out-of-print publications.